shawnusaf/MELODIES-MONET/docs/appendix/machine-specific-install.rst

        $ conda activate melodies-monet
        $ conda install -c conda-forge ipykernel

-   Now, when opening the JupyterHub, you should be able to select the melodies-monet kernel you created.
+   Now, when opening a notebook in JupyterHub, you should be able to select the melodies-monet kernel you created.

 NOAA HPC Hera